 A late afternoon dog-walk on Woodbury Common went a bit pear-shaped when I bumped in to this juvenile Pallid Harrier.
 I did the usual 'shake and panic' routine before securing this shot which seems to show everything.
 Mindful of hybrids, and having never seen Pallid Harrier before, I texted out the news that I thought I had Pallid Harrier, but I was massively relieved when Paul Gosling and Chris Townend showed up to reassure me I wasn't going mad!
 The bird showed several times around the heathland surrounding the grenade range on Colaton Raleigh Common, and was last seen around 1910 as it was starting to get a bit darker.
 It will obviously roost in the area and will hopefully be seen again tomorrow.
 Please stick to the footpaths and bridleways.

-Note the dark boa, broad pale collar, pale area below the eye, orange underparts, broad arm and narrow hand (showing 4 primaries), and dark secondaries contrasting with pale-edged inner primaries.
+Note the dark boa, broad pale collar, pale area below the eye, plain orange underparts, broad arm and narrow hand (showing 4 primary 'fingers'), and dark secondaries contrasting with pale-edged inner primaries.
 The pale 'boomerang' is present at the base of the primaries.
-The bird looked buoyant and agile in flight, and was incredibly fast and low, covering large areas of ground quickly.
+The bird looked buoyant and agile in flight, and was incredibly fast and low (almost kestrel-like), covering large areas of ground quickly.
 A really good tip for locating it is to look for the alarm-calling Meadow Pipit flocks which the bird was clearly hunting.